 PM Sampling Line

-The testing facility shall ensure that the design of the sampling line that transfers the particles from the cyclonic separator to the filter holder meets the specifications described below:
+The testing facility shall ensure that the design of the sampling line that transfers the aerosol from the cyclonic separator to the filter holder meets the specifications described below:

-Use sampling lines appropriately designed to minimise particle transport losses between the outlet of the cyclonic separator and the inlet of the filter holder;
+appropriately designed to minimise particle transport losses between the outlet of the cyclonic separator and the inlet of the filter holder;

-Use sampling lines made of conductive stainless steel and apply the appropriate fittings.
+made of conductive stainless steel and apply the appropriate fittings.
 Alternatively, flexible antistatic PTFE sampling lines may be used;

-Select sampling lines with a constant inner diameter (ds) of at least 10 mm and a maximum of 20 mm (10 mm ≤ ds ≤ 20 mm).
+a constant inner diameter (ds) of at least 10 mm and a maximum of 20 mm (10 mm ≤ ds ≤ 20 mm).
 A sampling line with a constant inner diameter close to 15 mm is recommended;

 The overall length of the sampling line from the outlet of the cyclonic separator to the tip of the filter holder shall be as short as possible.
 Sampling lines longer than 1 m are not allowed;